ArizaData/Funnel-analysis-E-commerce-/README.md

 * **User Signup Cohort Analysis:** Analysis of users grouped by signup period to assess how purchase conversion rates and monetization vary across cohorts, helping identify differences in user quality and long-term value over time.

-Power BI dashboard can be downloaded here [here.]
-(E-commerce Funnel Analysis Dashboard.pbix)
+Power BI dashboard can be downloaded[here.](E-commerce Funnel Analysis Dashboard.pbix)